BarRaider/streamdeck-advancedlauncher/README.md

 **Author's website and contact information:** [https://barraider.com](https://barraider.com)

-### New in v1.7
+### New in v1.8
-- Updated Steam Game Launcher to work with new Steam file formats
+- Added the ability to launch applications in the background

 ## Current Features
 - New `Start In` parameter, allows you to modify the working directory in which the application runs.